 Ben Boehlert: I’m fine with [them] but at a certain point sometimes the poll quality does deteriorate.
 I’ve posted less and my polls have gotten better.
 Its harder to keep up the quality.
 People who call themselves a “Poll Party” celebrity, those are the worst.

 Claire Downie: That’s my least favorite phase.

-Ben Boehlert: None of the top posters are mods.
+Ben Boehlert: None of the top posters are moderators.

-MD: How do you feel about the nuance option?
+MD: How do you feel about the nuance option in many polls?

 Claire Downie: Fuck nuance.

 Ben Boehlert: Fuck nuance.

 Ben Boehlert: I uploaded a sociological article the other day that said fuck nuance and I largely stand by it.
 That’s essentially my feelings.
 It ruins polls.
 If you don’t want false positives, “Poll Party” is like, the whole point of “Poll Party” is that it gives false positives and false negatives and you could give nuance to anything if you so choose.

 Claire Downie: And whenever there’s a nuance option everyone is thinking the same thing.